open-eid/open-eid.github.io/nginx/index.md

 - How to configure OCSP checks against the guaranteed OCSP as well as the AIA OCSP service.
 - How to protect the web server.

-In addition, we will look at other configuration options such as how to configure HTTP -\> HTTPS redirection, etc.
+This guide also covers other configuration options such as how to configure HTTP -\> HTTPS redirection, etc.

 ## Nginx installation and configuration

 ### Installation

 By default, Ubuntu 24.04 installs Nginx version 1.24.
-However, as we wish to use the latest version 1.28.1 in our guide, additional changes are required before installation.
+However, since version 1.28.1 is used in this guide, additional changes are required before installation.

 To install Nginx 1.28.1 on Ubuntu 24.04: